• Skip to primary navigation

 Instructions

-• Serve Paratha with any gravy, pickle of your choice or with onion raita or just plain curd.
+• Serve with any pickle of your choice or with onion raita or just plain curd.

 Notes

-• While folding you can even skip the ghee for each layer and add oil/ghee while toasting I did not add oil while toasting, if you want you can add it.
+• I didn’t add oil while toasting, if you want you can add it.

 • This type of layered paratha stays softer for a longer time.